John William Read

 Beginning in his first year, the school took steps to become an accredited four-year college.
 In October 1962, the board approved the name change to Southwestern College and, in March 1963, the new name and plans for an expanded academic program became official at the Southwestern Union Conference constituency meeting.

 The General Conference endorsed the college's standing as a senior college in 1966 and four years later, in December 1970, the Southern Association of Colleges and Schools granted full accreditation.
 By the end of the 1970s, the school had been renamed Southwestern Adventist College and the campus totally transformed by an extensive building program.

-Read and his wife, Aquila, a musician who taught voice and music appreciation at the college, were witnesses to and participants in changes that transformed the school from a small institution with equal numbers of academy and college students to one with an enrollment of over 700 college-age students by 1980.
+John had married Aquila Patterson, a musician who taught voice and music appreciation at the college,in 1953.
+They were witnesses to and participants in changes that transformed the school from a small institution with equal numbers of academy and college students to one with an enrollment of over 700 college-age students by 1980.
 This shift in the size and age of the student body created a larger, more-mature group of students.

-Read, who had completed a doctorate at the University of North Texas in 1968, had also been named chair of the department in 1967 and would continue in that position until 1975.
+Read, who would complete a doctorate at the University of North Texas in 1968, had been named chair of the department in 1967 and would continue in that position until 1975.
 For several years, his students participated in the National Association of Teachers of Singing (NATS) auditions.
 In 1979-1980, his last year at SWAC, two of his students were semi-finalists and one was a finalist in regional auditions.